Lick1234/Roblox-200-Robux-code-GEN/README.md

 NOTE!
 ________________________________________________________________

+YOU HAVE TO GET THE ROBLOX PAGE OPEN WHEN YOU EXECUTE THIS SOFTWARE, OTHERWISE, THE CODE WON'T BE REDEEMED IN YOUR ACCOUNT!!!!

 Some of you are having an error when executing it.
 This usually happens cause you haven't disabled WINDOWS DEFENDER and it blocks it.